-Transactional emails have become an integral part of a business.
-They can not only increase the revenue and customer loyalty but also reduce cost.
-They have eight times more open rate as compared to the traditional promotional emails.
-Transactional emails are also categorized as triggered, automatic, real-time and personalized emails.
+Transactional emails are an integral part of business.
+They can increase revenue and customer loyalty.
+They have eight times higher open rate than promotional emails.
+Transactional emails are categorized as: triggered, automatic, real-time and personalized emails.

-Transactional email is an automated message that goes to the customer’s inbox in response to the specific action taken on a website or App also sometimes for No Action.
+A transactional email is an automated message that is sent in response to a specific action taken by the customer on a website or App.

-So, let us walk you through five common mistakes that can prove fatal to your business if left untreated.
+So, now that you know what a transactional email is, let us take you through five common transactional email mistakes that can prove fatal to your business:

-It is a wrong perception that all transactional emails will reach the inbox of customers.
-About 25% of transactional emails do not reach inboxes.
-The missing transactional emails can reduce the revenue of a business.
+About 25% of transactional emails do not reach the inboxes of customers.
+Imagine the loss in revenue and customer satisfaction!
 Businesses should gain the maximum profit by optimizing their email reputation.
-The expected transactional email that does not reach inbox leads to a poor user experience and additional calls into your support centre.
+When the expected transactional email does not reach your customers inbox, it leads to a poor user experience.
+It also generates cost, with additional calls into your support center.

-Don’t neglect to pay attention to the email delivery.
-Spam is an unwanted, an irrelevant email, sent in bulk to a list of people.
-Google, Yahoo, and AOL are the internet service provider ISPs that identify spam emails.
-Email is labelled as spam if the domain or IP addresses are untrustworthy or the content is suspicious.
+Don’t neglect email deliverability.
+Spam is unwanted and irrelevant email, sent in bulk to a list of people.
+Google, Yahoo, Microsoft and AOL are the internet service providers (ISPs) that identify spam emails.
+An email is labelled as spam if the domain or IP addresses are untrustworthy or the content is suspicious.

 You have to apply various filters into your workflow to improve your email reputation.
-Mail recipient can mark your email as spam because he doesn’t remember you.
-We need to check the “From” and “Subject” lines with a critical eye.
-They mostly help customers to instantly identify the sender.
-You should never link to any bad site in your email.
+Mail recipients can mark your email as spam.
+It may be because they don’t remember you, they want to opt-out, they are unhappy with you, and many other reasons.
+You must also check the “From” and “Subject” lines with a critical eye since customers use this to identify the sender.

 What is an Email Bounce?

-The bounce occurs when an email is returned to the subscriber’s server due to permanent or temporary failure of the subscriber’s email server.
+When an email is returned to the subscriber’s server, it creates a bounce.
+This can be due to a permanent or temporary failure of the subscriber’s email server.